MegaCpp EngineeringApplied C++ model systems

 That second branch is what the packed-row fix made visible.
 Before the fix, slot-only rows with mismatched block sizes would pick up a zero-filled token_prefix from the canonicalizer and hit the "fall back to token_prefix" branch, with token_prefix semantically meaning "zero valid tokens."
 After the fix, they hit the mode="none" branch, which is also the explicitly documented behavior.
 Neither behavior is a crash; both are product decisions about what "slot-only metadata, wrong block size, no token fallback" should mean on the clustered sparse path.

 The follow-up added one targeted regression test that pins the current explicit behavior: slot-prefix-only metadata, mismatched base_block_tokens, no auxiliary token_prefix, the contract degrades to mode="none".
 The residual risk is honest and written into the report: this is now explicit, but it is still a product decision rather than a final semantic contract.
-A future follow-up may choose stricter fail-closed behavior, or preserve a coarse slot contract instead.
+A future follow-up may choose stricter strict fallback behavior, or preserve a coarse slot contract instead.
 The value of the test is that whichever choice we make later, we will make it on purpose.

 Attention Validity, Presence, and Absence